varesio/ControlCenterManual/docs/README.md

 Please note:

-For AFC and FRC, ControlCenter sends the commands to the sensor and reads the status from it, this means that the behavior is defined by the sensor and not from ControlCenter.
+For ASC and FRC, ControlCenter sends the commands to the sensor and reads the status from it, this means that the behavior is defined by the sensor and not from ControlCenter.
 You can find more information regarding the behavior in different modes in the [SCD4x Datasheet](https://sensirion.com/media/documents/E0F04247/631EF271/CD_DS_SCD40_SCD41_Datasheet_D1.pdf) and in the [SCD4x Low Power Operation](https://sensirion.com/media/documents/077BC86F/62BF01B9/CD_AN_SCD4x_Low_Power_Operation_D1.pdf) application note and in the [SCD4x CO2 Sensor Evaluation Kit: Introduction](https://www.youtube.com/watch?v=E-wtyDLzXHY) video.

 ### Particulate Matter (SPS30)